 Electric cars (EVs) are often more expensive than equivalent petrol or diesel cars when you buy them new.
 But, on the secondhand market, EVs are much closer in cost to fuel-powered cars and, sometimes, are even cheaper.

 You’re not limited to a few short-range hatchbacks, either.
-The choice is eye-opening – there are family hatches, small and medium SUVs, city cars and hot hatches, some of which offer a range of around 300 miles.
+The choice is eye-opening – there are family hatches, small and medium SUVs, city cars and hot hatches, some of which offer a range of 300 miles or more.

 We've brought together new and used EVs under £30,000, with the used cars being particularly good value – and available instantly, no waiting required.